Deacons are responsible for assisting the elders in the work of the ministry (Acts 6:1-6; Philippians 1:1; 1 Timothy 3:8-13).

 Tim came on staff at Immanuel as Pastor of Next Generation in 2006.
 He holds a Bachelor of Science degree from East Carolina University, Greenville, NC., and is completing his Masters of Divinity at Denver Seminary, Littleton, Co.

 Tim and Elyssa were married in June 2002 and live in the Springfield area, the proud parents of two girls, Tatum and Brooke.

 TOM AND DESHUA JOYCE

 Tom and Deshua, both native New Yorkers, met in 1979 in Pensacola, Florida while Tom was in flight school and Deshua was teaching at Pensacola Christian High School.
-Tom is a graduate of the United States Naval Academy and also received a Masters degree from Harvard University.
-Tom retired from the Navy in July 2003 after a 24-year career where he and Deshua led and ministered to men, women and families in the Naval Aviation community.
+Tom is a graduate of the United States Naval Academy and also received Masters degrees from Harvard University and Capital Bible Seminary.
+Tom retired from the Navy in July 2003 after a 25-year career where he and Deshua led and ministered to men, women and families in the Naval Aviation community.

 Read the 9|11 interview with Tom at Risenmagazine.com

 Steve was born into a wonderful Christian home in Washington, D.C.
 While attending a summer camp at age nine, Steve accepted Christ.